How to Cook Dried Beans in a Crockpot or Slow Cooker

 Unsoaked beans in the brown crockpot were tender and fully cooked after 5-6 hours.
 Honestly, I was quite surprised that pre-soaking didn’t make more of a difference in the cooking time.
 I couldn’t really tell much difference in the flavor or texture of the soaked vs. unsoaked beans.
 Both methods produced about 6 cups of cooked beans from 2 cups of dried beans.
 I froze my beans in 2 cup containers to use in recipes.

-How to Cook Dried Beans in a Crockpot Slow Cooker
+How to Cook Pinto Beans in a Pressure Cooker / Instant Pot ~ Letty’s Kitchen

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions: